theobald-software/kb.theobald-software.github.io/content/_xtract-for-alteryx/xtract-for-alteryx-performance.md

 ### Example

-The following example workflow finishes within 7.2 seconds:<br>
+The depicted example workflow finishes within 7.2 seconds:<br>

 - Workflow: contains Xtract Table to extract SAP tables and a Browse tool to view the extracted data
 - Extracted data: 166.169 rows and 15 columns from the SAP Table ACDOCA (Universal Ledger)